Aidurber/odata-buddy/README.md

-# OData-Client
+# OData Buddy 🤘

-OData Client is a utility for generating type-safe OData URLs.
+OData Buddy is a utility for generating type-safe OData URLs.
 It's built in TypeScript so first-class TypeScript support is guaranteed.

 **Note**
 This probably isn't production ready and doesn't cover advanced OData usage.